interfacerproject/Interfacer-notebook/README.md

  ```
  pip install requests
  pip install -U zenroom --pre
+ pip install plotly
- # or pip3 install requests and pip3 install -U zenroom --pre if not using conda
+ # or pip3 install requests, pip3 install -U zenroom --pre and pip3 install plotly if not using conda

  ```
 The latter will install the latest version of zenroom.